 Welcome to Waiau River Estate, the home of Hells Gate Wines and High Country Honey.
 Our boutique vineyard and artisan apiary is positioned on the banks of the Waiau River 13km south of Hanmer Springs and has been producing award-winning wines since 2008.

 In 2004 we planted grape varietals of Pinot Noir (2 hectares), Chardonnay (1 hectare), Riesling (1 hectare) and Sauvignon Blanc (1.2 hectare).

 Waiau River Estate is a small family owned and operated vineyard.
 Conrad Adams and his partner Samantha Ford run the vineyard, cellar door and restaurant.

 We plan to remain a small boutique family business, with no plans to increase in size.
 At present our grapes once picked are transported to Waipara and transformed into wine by the national and international award winning team at Waipara Downs.

 We do all our own viticultural work, with a little help during the pruning season.
 Where possible we practice both organic and sustainable farming methods in the vineyard.

 Waiau River Estate is among New Zealand’s highest altitude vineyards at 297m above sea level, in a unique environment surrounded by high country farms and snow-capped mountains.
 Waiau River Estate is the first vineyard planted in this exciting new wine region, with our grapes grown on old alluvial terraces of the Waiau River.

-Our small family owned estate is situated on the banks of the Waiau River, with stunning views up the Waiau Gorge towards Hanmer Springs with the majestic vista of MAUKURATAWHAI which forms part of the southern alps.
+Our small family owned estate is situated on the banks of the Waiau River, with stunning views up the Waiau Gorge towards Hanmer Springs, including a majestic vista of Maukuratawhai which forms part of the Southern Alps.